349 Mattison Reservoir Ave

 Branchville, NJ 07826

-The Farm Store is open on Saturday from 8-4 and by appointment.
-We always say if we're home we're open...but please call ahead!
+The Farm Store is open by appointment only.
+We always say if we're home we're open...but please call or text ahead!

 Special Facebook Promotion!

 So have you ever wondered why some some eggs are white shelled and some some or brown shelled?The domestic chicken is believed to be descended from the red jungle fowl, a pheasant type bird from Northern India.
 This birds lays about twenty beige colored eggs a year.
 As the chicken spread around the world different people decided they wanted different things from this bird.
 Generally speaking the breeds of chickens developed around the Mediterranean Sea lay white shelled eggs, lay a lot of eggs, are thinner and have large combs and waddles.
 These birds lived in a warm climate and were used almost exclusively for egg production where they didn’t need extra padding to survive a cold winter, in fact they wanted all their energy to go into making eggs, not storing fat.
 The larger combs and waddles were considered attractive.
 While those breeds from Northern Europe lay brown shelled eggs, lay fewer eggs, are plumper and have smaller combs and waddles.
 In the colder climates you would need a plumper hen to make it through the winter, while the smaller comb and waddle would give it a greater chance of escaping winter without getting frostbite.
 These birds were also considered dual purpose, being used equally for egg production and meat.
 Why one group wanted white shells and the other wanted brown shells on their chicken’s eggs I don’t know, but they did and they bred them for those colors.